devtut/generate/docs/python/context-managers-with-statement.md

 ---
-metaTitle: "Context Managers (“with” Statement)"
+metaTitle: "Python - Context Managers (“with” Statement)"
 description: "Introduction to context managers and the with statement, Writing your own context manager, Writing your own contextmanager using generator syntax, Multiple context managers, Assigning to a target, Manage Resources"
 ---